7. Fertilization

 where:

-is the total mineral N from applied manure (kg N ha–1.
-See Distribution of animal manure).
+is the fraction of mineral N in total manure N (unitless) for manure type m.
 If mineral N fraction is unknown, the default value is assumed to be 0.75 for solid manure, and 0.4 for liquid slurry.

-is the total mineral N from grazing excretions (kg N ha–1.
-See Distribution of grazing excretions).
+is the total mineral N from grazing excretions (kg N ha–1) for each grassland type in each region.
+See 7.1.
+Distribution of grazing excretions.
 If mineral N fraction is unknown, the default value is assumed to be 0.5.

 is the annual N input from atmospheric deposition (kg N ha–1).

-are coefficients for plant available N for the respective N source.
+is the coefficient for plant available N for the respective N source (unitless).

 N Source ρ Remarks